mailcow/mailcow-dockerized-docs/docs/firststeps-sync_jobs_migration.md

 3. Fill in the "Host" and "Port" fields with their respective correct values from the upstream IMAP server.

-4. In the "Username" and 'Password" fields, supply the correct access credentials from the upstream IMAP server.
+4. In the "Username" and "Password" fields, supply the correct access credentials from the upstream IMAP server.

 5. Select the "Encryption Method".
 If the upstream IMAP server uses port 143, it is likely that the encryption method is TLS and SSL for port 993.
 Nevertheless, you can use PLAIN authentication, but it is stongly discouraged.